RayBenefield/hermes/worklog.md

 # Work Log

+## #56

+Well the whole trigger system is now in compliance with the entities system which is awesome.
+I still need to refactor a complicated system used for hands for players, but it should be good.
+I also need to refactor the facebook library to be able to handle messages to multiple leads which includes transforming messages properly.
+But for now I should move on.
+I think I should still spend a session refactoring the dev scripts so I go into the final session with a completely cleaned up dev script system.
+Mainly because the dev scripts might just get more complicated due to being deeper in the relationship chain and use cases.

 ## #55

 Went in to start putting the entities system into place and ran into needing to